 …and other medically-related activities that constitute fraud

 Florida and Federal Healthcare Fraud Law

-Under Florida law, healthcare fraud is governed by multiple statutes in the state law.
+Under Florida law, healthcare fraud prosecutions are governed by multiple statutes.
 Chapter 409 defines healthcare fraud as the “intentional deception or misrepresentation made by a person with the knowledge that the deception results in unauthorized benefit to herself or himself or another person.”
 Chapter 812 defines the penalties that can be imposed if found guilty of state healthcare fraud.

-State and federal charges bring heavy sanctions and penalties if you are found guilty of committing healthcare fraud.
-Some of the possible punishments for violating state and/or federal healthcare fraud laws include:
+State and federal laws impose heavy sanctions and penalties upon anyone found guilty of committing healthcare fraud.
+Some of the possible punishments for violating state and/or federal healthcare fraud statutes include:

 - Between 1-20 years in federal prison;